Reviews You Can Rely On

 Credit: Abriah Wofford

 The Sunbeam Hot-2-Trot is built to head with you on your vacations and outings, easily slipping into your suitcase or duffel bag.
 While it's not a great all-around iron, its ability to travel with you can make it appealing.
 The PurSteam Pro has a fully digital display located on the top of the handle that is clear and easy to use.
 It beeps to indicate when it's heating up and flashes before it's ready for use.
 The large, crisp text is easy to read, and the settings are simple to navigate.
-It's by far our favorite display, putting all the other sliders and dials to shame.
+It's by far my favorite display, putting all the other sliders and dials to shame.

-We measured the weight of each iron on the same scale but ultimately found that not only was there not that much differentiation, but that didn't really impact the performance in any of the metrics.
+We measured the weight of each iron on the same scale but ultimately found that not only was there not that much differentiation, but that didn't impact the performance in any of the metrics.

 The digital display on the PurSteam offers clear indicators for settings, and temperature and indicates when the iron is hot enough to use.